 Bryan R Gibson holds a PhD in International History at the London School of Economics and is author of Sold Out?
 US Foreign Policy, Iraq, the Kurds, and the Cold War and Covert Relationship: American Foreign Policy, Intelligence and the Iran-Iraq War, 1980-1988 (Praeger, 2010).
 Bryan can be found tweeting @bry_gibson

 Rachel Gibson – University of Manchester

 Professor Rachel Gibson is the Director of the Institute for Social Change at the University of Manchester.
 Her research interests include new media, political parties and citizen participation, the professionalisation of political campaigning, Web linkage analysis and methodologies to map online political networks and design and analysis of social attitude surveys and election studies.

-Read articles by Rachel Gibson.
+Read articles by Thomas Gift.

 Ricard Gil – Johns Hopkins Care Business School